oneapi-src/distributed-ranges/doc/developer/testing/gtest.rst

 There are intentional differences between the shp/mhp that make it impossible to directly share tests.
-We have some support to cover small common differences.
+We have some support to cover frequently occuring differences.
 Use your judgement to decide if there should be unified or separate tests.

 We should converge on common practices for writing shared tests, but it is too early to mandate specific practices.
 This is what I have